coinbase/coinbase-ruby/README.md

 ### Request bitcoin

-This will send an email to the recipient, requesting payment.
+This will send an email to the recipient, requesting payment, and give them an easy way to pay.

 ```ruby
 r = coinbase.request_money 'client@example.com', 50, "contractor hours in January (website redesign for 50 BTC)"